peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 # FRA532 Mobile Robot
-This lab repository is used in the FRA532 Mobile Robot class at FIBO.
+This Lab 1 repository is used in the FRA532 Mobile Robot class at FIBO.
 It covers kinematics, path-tracking algorithms, and state estimation.

 ## Table of Contents
 - [System Overview](#system-overview)